MrGeek-zrh/Nomad/README.md

 ```
 You also need to install `cmake`, `gflags`, `glog` and `python` to compile our userspace program and generate the access pattern file.

+For Redis benchmark testing, you need to compile and install Redis 6.2.13.
+See [Redis Installation Guide](docs/redis_installation.md) for detailed instructions.

 ### Optional
 If you want to try Nomad or TPP in a virtual machine, you may need network access to the virtual machine.
 ```